ethereum/ethereum-buildbot/README.md

 You should get `Config file is good!` from the last step.
 Run `buildbot checkconfig` after making changes, especially before pushing changes or making pull requests.
 This will catch syntax errors and will notify you if you missed something in your buildbot configurations.

+**Note:** For local testing, you'll need to change the WebStatus' `http_port` in `status.py` to something else than the SSL configurations, typically `8010`.

 You should now be able to start your buildmaster instance with:
 ```
 buildbot start .
 ```

+Your buildmaster should now be accessible at `http://localhost:8010`

 ### Buildslaves configuration